-Because of this constraint the space of the "internal changes" of the subject cannot be infinite, except to only consider changes of no importance, which is nonsense.
+Because of this constraint the space of the "internal changes" of the subject cannot be infinite, except if one only considers changes of no importance, which is nonsense.
 Internal changes are therefore necessarily interdependent, each of them affects the overall perspective of the subject.
-The compensation between Acting and Giving Meaning cannot therefore be extended to infinity by recursiveness.
+The compensation between Acting and Giving-Sense cannot therefore be extended to infinity by recursiveness.